Tae Ora Tinana is the Māori partner of Physiotherapy New Zealand, and represents Māori physiotherapists, physiotherapy students and assistants.

 Support is available for PNZ members whether Māori or non-Māori to attend Hauora Māori hui and seminars etc about health promotion - and where possible, to present at the events.
 A report for Physio Matters is required after the event, so that all members may become better informed and more culturally competent.

-Find key documents relating to Tae Ora Tinana and to Māori health - and links to useful sites.
+Find key documents relating to Tae Ora Tinana and Māori health as well as links to useful sites.

 - Grants to attend Hauora Māori events (pdf) (September 2013)